Fayzan03/C1_Coursework/README.md

 You should now be able to run the notebooks in this repository.

 To deactivate the conda environment, run `conda deactivate`.

+### Declaration of Use of Autogeneration Tools

+Microsoft Copilot was used in the following cases:
+- In generating some of the test cases in the test suite where they became repetitive.
+For example, where I have written tests for the addition of dual numbers, Copilot was used to autocomplete suggestions for subtraction, multiplication, and division of dual numbers.
+These were then manually checked for errors.
+- In generating some of the alternative wordings in the docstrings for the `Dual` class, which were then modified before being used.
+- To modify the way in which dual numbers are displayed, Copilot suggested the use of the `__repr__` method which I then implemented manually.
+- To implement integers and floats as dual numbers, Copilot suggested the `__radd__` etc. methods which I then implemented manually.
+It also suggested the use of 'isinstance' to check if the input is a int or float, which I then implemented manually in each case.
+- To separate the Dual class member functions in `autodiff_tools` into a separate file, Copilot suggested importing each function into the main file.
+I then implemented this manually for the Dual class.

+A declaration of the use of generative tools in writing the report is given in the report itself.